tyngsboroughrobotics/game-2020/README.md

 ## Running on your Wombat

-Make sure you have Python 3.8 installed on your Wombat (for other, newer versions, edit the `bin/botball_user_program` file).
-Connect to your Wombat over WiFi and run `python run_on_robot.py`.
-The contents of the repository will be zipped, sent over SSH to the robot, and executed.
+Connect to your Wombat's WiFi network and run the `run_on_robot.py` script on your computer.
+The contents of the repository will be zipped, sent over WiFi to the robot, and executed.

 To change the configuration (including the IP address and password of the Wombat), edit `run_on_robot.py`.

+If you're using VSCode as an editor, you can also run the "Run on Robot" task from the run/debug pane.

 ## Contributing